matter-labs/zksync-web-era-docs/docs/api/api.md

 ### `zks_getL1WithdrawalTx`

-Given the hash of the withdrawal tx, returns the hash of the layer 1 transaction that executed the withdrawal or `null` if the withdrawal has not been executed yet.
+Given the hash of the withdrawal tx on layer 2, returns the hash of the layer 1 transaction that executed the withdrawal or `null` if the withdrawal has not been executed yet.

 ### Input parameters